 The Baseball Hall of Fame has 312 members, 217 of which are former major league players.
 It has the greatest baseball players ever, such as Babe Ruth, Hank Aaron and Sandy Koufax, as members.
 Being inducted into the Hall of Fame is the greatest honor a Major League Baseball player can receive.
 However, for various reasons, some of the best players are not in the Hall of Fame.
 If it hadn’t been for the scandals they were involved in, each of these players would easily have made it into the Hall of Fame.
+Do you like to listen to ball games when you are unable to watch them?
+Follow this link to see the most recommended wireless headphones available today.

 First on the list is Roger Clemens.
 He won a record 7 Cy Young awards and had the 3rd most strikeouts of any pitcher in baseball history at 4,672.
 He was notorious for his 98 MPH fastball, which earned him the nickname “Rocket”.
 He played with the Boston Red Sox, New York Yankees, Toronto Blue Jays and Houston Astros.
 He once struck out a record 20 batters in a game!
 Batters were extremely intimidated by him throughout his career, which ended in 2007, when he was 45 years old.
 As one of the most fearsome and successful pitchers in MLB history, it seems like Roger Clemens would obviously be in the Hall of Fame.